Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle

-(i) The Hopf surface $X_1$ is the quotient of $\Bbb C^2\setminus\{(0,0)\}$ by the linear action generated by the matrix $2Id$.
-Its Kuranishi space is smooth of dimension four and a Kuranishi domain can be identified with an open neighborhood $V$ of $2Id$ in $GL_2(\Bbb C)$ under the correspondence
+This defines a smoothly trivial CR submersion $\mathcal X_0$ over the circle with fibers (primary) Hopf surfaces.
+As usual, we denote by $X_t$ the fiber over $t$. \\ The following facts are well-known (cf. \cite{Da} or \cite{We}). \begin{enumerate} \item[(i)] The Hopf surface $X_1$ is the quotient of $\mathbb C^2\setminus\{(0,0)\}$ by the linear action generated by the matrix $2Id$.
+Its Kuranishi space is smooth of dimension four and a Kuranishi domain can be identified with an open neighborhood $V$ of $2Id$ in $\text{GL}_2(\mathbb C)$ under the correspondence

-(ii) The Hopf surface $X_{-1}$ is the quotient of the quotient of $\Bbb C^2\setminus\{(0,0)\}$ by the linear action generated by the diagonal matrix with eigenvalues $2$ and $4$.
+\item[(ii)] The Hopf surface $X_{-1}$ is the quotient of the quotient of $\mathbb C^2\setminus\{(0,0)\}$ by the linear action generated by the diagonal matrix with eigenvalues $2$ and $4$.
 Because $4$ is the square of $2$, we are in a resonant case and its Kuranishi space is a bit different from the previous one.
-It is smooth of dimension three and a Kuranishi domain can be identified with an open neighborhood $W$ of $(2,4,0)$ in $\Bbb C^3$ under the correspondence
+It is smooth of dimension three and a Kuranishi domain can be identified with an open neighborhood $W$ of $(2,4,0)$ in $\mathbb C^3$ under the correspondence